mohammedterry/curious.it/README.md

 (There is absolutely no Javascript used yet)
 P.s. although the sizes and distances are not to scale, the timing of the orbits are relatively accurate!

+# Swarms (JS only)

 However, JS is used to animate the swarm of alien spacecrafts!
 They interact and explore around the screen as a swarm They will also follow your cursor

 ![](https://raw.githubusercontent.com/mohammedterry/curious.it-website/master/screenshots/swarms.gif)

+As you can see.
+All these cool background animations are only frontend (freeing up the backend for the real A.I.) ;)

 MORE UPDATES COMING SOON...